- Forms &

 An F-1 student is eligible to transfer to RIT if he/she is in valid F-1 status at the time of transfer.There can be no more than a 5-month gap between schools from the last date of attendance, OR the last day of Optional Practical Training (OPT), whichever is later.The deadline for F-1 students to request a transfer is 60 days after the program completion date or OPT end date, whichever is later.

 After being offered admission to RIT, speak with your advisor in the International Office of your current school.
-Bring your letter of admission to RIT with you as well as the RIT transfer form provided by the Office of Undergraduate or Graduate Admissions.
+Bring your letter of admission to RIT with you as well as the RIT Transfer Form for New Undergraduate or New Graduate students.
 Your International Student Advisor will complete the form and follow the directions on the form for faxing or mailing it to the appropriate admissions office at RIT.